-I first heard the word Zorb used by Crystal Burton, the owner of Tree Hugger Cloth Pads, which is my personal favorite brand of cloth pads.
-But it wasn’t until writing about fabric choices for this website that I came to realize that my absolute favorite night time fitted cloth diapers, which I often refer to as “dimple diapers” are also made of Zorb.
+Zorb was a pleasant surprise for me, and it may just be for you too!
+I first heard about it from Crystal Burton, the owner of Tree Hugger Cloth Pads, my favorite brand of cloth pads (if you’re interested, I have written a full review of their pads here).
+But it wasn’t until writing about fabric choices for this website that I realized two of my absolute favorite nighttime fitted cloth diapers, which I refer to as “dimple diapers,” are also made of Zorb.

-Since both my favorite pads and my favorite diapers are made from the stuff, I had to learn more, so I contacted Wazoodle Fabrics to ask them a ton of questions.
-What I learned was that Zorb is a material that was developed by Wazoodle Fabrics around 2007, specifically for diapers with the aim to make cloth diapers more absorbent.
+After learning that two of my favorite diapers are made using zorb I contacted Wazoodle Fabrics, the company behind it, to learn more.
+So what exactly is zorb?
+Zorb is a material that was developed by Wazoodle Fabrics around 2007, specifically for diapers with the aim to make cloth diapers more absorbent.

 “It was created for making reusable diapers as absorbent as, if not more, absorbent than disposable diapers,” explained Archana “Arch” Sharma, CEO of Wazoodle Fabrics.
 “Since then it has evolved further and been re-engineered for even better absorbency.”